Live Fast and Prosper: Plot

 Orek agrees to let Janeway hunt down the impostors, who happen to be right in the middle of cheating someone else.
 The newest victim realizes he is being tricked, and seizes Dala's ship.
 Assuming Voyager is in on the scam, he fires at that ship as well.
 Janeway attempts to turn the tables and seize both ships so she can explain, but is fired on again.
 Dala's ship gets away, but the real Janeway beams her impostor aboard first, and Voyager also gets away.

 Neelix meets the prisoner in the brig, trying to find a spark of honesty in her.
 Just as he appears to be making friends with her, she grabs his phaser and runs.
 Already familiar with the layout of the ship and the workings of the Delta Flyer, she escapes, steals the Flyer, and returns to her co-conspirators.
 But this was actually Janeway's plan: Paris and the Doctor are hiding on board the Flyer.

 Preparing to flee the area, the thieves return to the caves where they have stashed all the booty stolen from their numerous victims.
 Dala then surprises her cohorts by turning on them.
 She subdues them with a weapon and then contacts Voyager, which is waiting for her call.
 When her fellow thieves demand an explanation, she adjusts her mobile emitter — she is really the Doctor in disguise.
 The real Tuvok arrives and takes the thieves captive; the real Dala awakens on the Delta Flyer, where Paris is holding her at bay.

 Voyager returns all the stolen goods to their rightful owners.

 Production

-This episode was directed by Levar Burton, who directed several other episodes in this television series.
-Burton played Geordi La Forge, first appearing in the series Star Trek: The Next Generation and reprising that role in the episode "Timeless" which he also directed.
-Overall Burton would direct 8 episodes of this series.
+This episode was directed by LeVar Burton, who directed several other episodes in the series.
+Burton played Geordi La Forge, first appearing in the series Star Trek: The Next Generation and reprising that role in the episode "Timeless", which he also directed.
+Overall, Burton would direct eight episodes of Voyager.

 Reception

-Tor.com gave the episode a rating of 9 out 10.
+Tor.com gave the episode a rating of nine out of ten.

 Releases

-This episode was released as part of a season 6 DVD boxset on December 7, 2004.
+This episode was released as part of a Season 6 DVD boxset on December 7, 2004.